Welcome to Night Ministry

 Night Ministry which was established in 2014, is a non denominational independent volunteer based Christian organisation, located in Dundee on the North East coast of Scotland.

-Night Ministry is an innovative new scheme operating seasonally from October to April working in the late evening, early mornings and providing an on call night support service taking care and compassion to the street homeless and rough sleepers throughout Dundee and surrounding areas.
+Night Ministry is an innovative new scheme operating seasonally from October to April working in the late evening and early mornings taking care and compassion to the street homeless and rough sleepers throughout Dundee and surrounding areas.

 Street outreach is at the heart of our mission.
 We aim to demonstrate the love of our father God to ALL street homeless persons regardless of age, ethnicity, religion, sexual orientation or disability by providing or assisting in the provision of humanitarian support, pastoral care such as listening, befriending, sign posting to other charities or agencies, supporting, and encouraging in order to save and improve the lives of Dundee's most marginalised people, the street homeless and those caught up in a street lifestyle.